 - Seo and Page Load Speed Go Hand-In-Hand.

-So, why does ecommerce SEO for product pages get a separate blog post?
-Well, product pages are the wheels of any ecommerce cart.
+You must be wondering why does ecommerce product SEO get a separate blog post?
+Well, SEO for ecommerce product pages are the wheels of your online store that drives sales.
 These pages make a large part of an online shop.
 These pages are always dynamic.
 Sometimes the product is available and sometimes it is not.
 Every state requires a different SEO treatment.

 But, one thing that remains is the Architecture.
 You need to ensure that your website is created under a structure.
 This optimizes the store for user experience.
 By creating categories and sub-categories, you are telling both the user and the search engine about the pathways on which your store has been created.